alessaless/alessaless/README.md

 ## What I'm focusing on?
-- 🔭 I’m currently studying for the AWS Cloud Practitioner certification, working on the Compilers exam project, and managing a development team for the Software Project Management exam.
+- 🔭 I’m currently studying for the AWS Cloud Practitioner certification.

 ## Future?
 - ☁️ I want to delve deeper into cloud computing and enhance my knowledge in this field.
-- 🎨 I want to learn more about Human Computer Interaction.
+- 🎨 I want to learn more about Project Management.

 ## Languages, Technologies, Framework and Software I worked (and work) with:
 <p float="left">